andrehacker/minimalnote/README.md

 --------------
 * Based on C++11, Boost, Qt and sqlite
 * Built with VS2010 (for Qt support), so some C++11 features are not available yet.
 * Based on Model View Presenter approach (Passive View).
-See below for more details
+See below (architecture) for more details
 * Only the View is implemented in Qt, but it should be easy to replace the view by another UI framework.
 Other parts don't have dependencies on Qt (except Logging)
 * Uses a mall custom sqlite wrapper (could not find a simple c++11-style wrapper without heavy use of raw pointers)